sengertwd/jekyll-test/_posts/2013-07-06-welcome-to-sengertwd.md

 ---
 layout: post
-title:  "Welcome to SengertWD!"
+title:  "Welcome to Sengert WD!"
 date:   2013-07-06 13:41:45
 categories: introduction
 ---

-SengertWD is a small blog about web design and coding.
+Sengert WD is a small blog about web design and coding.
 There will be tutorials about HTML, CSS, JavaScript, and a bunch of other topics.

 Code will appear in a field like the following: